ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

   (**NOTE: Using the Jenkins AWS Credential plugin the agents SSH key will be automatically be created as credentials within Jenkins**)<br>

 - Render and upload the CASC file (`/terraform/templates/jenkins.yaml.tpl`).<br>
-  **NOTE:** <br>
-  Jenkins using CASC will create a credential called "jenkins-agent-key-pair" which is needed by Jenkins Clouds to provision Agents automatically.<br>
+  **NOTE:** Jenkins using CASC will create a credential called "jenkins-agent-key-pair" which is needed by Jenkins Clouds to provision Agents automatically.<br>
   The content of the actual key is stored in AWS Secret Manager by Terraform itself and is accesible by Jenkins using the configured IAM role.<br>
   However since the name of the secret, in AWS Secret Manager, changes at every Terraform run, I needed to template the CASC configuration, making the value of ${jenkins-agent-key-pair} dynamic.<br>

 - Provision the required Security Groups.

-- Create the EC2 Instance to host the Jenkins Master and deploy the rendered jenkins.yaml (CASC file) inside it.
+- Create the EC2 Instance to host the Jenkins Master and deploy the rendered jenkins.yaml (CASC file) inside it.<br>

 **AGENTS PROVISIONING**

-I didn't talk a lot about Jenkins agents, the reason is because we can handle them with little effort.<br>
+Jenkins agents can be handled with little effort.<br>

+The image creations for agents is done with the same identical set of tools and logic of the Jenkins master image.<br>

-Agents should be disposable, they should be something you create when you need to run your pipeline and then discard.<br>
+Agents should be disposable, they should be something you create when you need and then discard.<br>

-For this reason, there's a Jenkins functionality called "Clouds".<br>
+To use Jenkins agents this way there's a Jenkins functionality called "Clouds".<br>

-Clouds will allow you to create, manage and destroy agents via Jenkins.<br>
+Clouds will allow you to create, manage and destroy agents.
+Jenkins will then spawn agents only when it needs them.<br>

-The clouds configuration only needs few information<br>
+The clouds configuration only needs few information and it can be configured via CASC.
+To have you an idea of CASC configuration required,  checkout this configuration [sample](https://github.com/ish-xyz/jenkins-aws-platform/blob/1/terraform/locals.tf#L3)<br>

-## DEMO TUTORIAL
+## STEP-BY-STEP TUTORIAL

-To deploy the demo described here, follow the tutorial in the README.md file:
+If you want to provision the infrastructure describe in this article, follow the tutorial [here](https://github.com/ish-xyz/jenkins-aws-platform/tree/1#tutorial).

 https://github.com/ish-xyz/jenkins-aws-platform/blob/1

-## Conclusions
+## CONCLUSIONS

+-Review demo
+-pros/cons
+-Checkout README conclusions
+-Etc